mtekk/Breadcrumb-NavXT/readme.txt

 == Upgrade Notice ==

 = 5.0.0 =
 This version is for the developers, those who like to extend things gracefully.
-Several new hooks were introduced, while others were tweaked to be more usefull.
+Several new hooks were introduced, while others were tweaked to be more useful.
+If you have WordPress setup as a multisite install/in network mode, the new Breadcrumb NavXT network settings page will take priority over the individual sub site settings pages.
+This is a major change from previous versions.
+See [Controlling Breadcrumb NavXT Settings From the Network Settings Page](http://mtekk.us/archives/guides/controlling-breadcrumb-navxt-settings-from-the-network-settings-page/"Go to the article on controlling the settings hierarchy") for more information on the new settings modes.